 Log time spent "onboarding" (reading documentation, learning new systems, setting up devstacks) to my onboarding task.
 Time spent completing the work described in a task can be logged to the task itself, but please take care not to exceed the estimated time without approval from the owner of the parent epic.
 Some leeway will likely exist within the epic budget, but it's best to check to be sure.

-Also, it is not compulsory to log X hours per week as stated in the contact -- our contracts give an estimated amount of time expected per week, but the actual work required for each sprint can vary due to many factors.
+Also, it is not compulsory to log X hours per week as stated in the contact -- our contracts give an estimated amount of time expected per week, but the actual work required for each sprint can vary due to many factors. * Not use more than 120 hours on my onboarding epic, which includes my onboarding ticket and my mentor's mentoring ticket and any other tickets created specifically for my onboarding.
+The budget here is shared and because epic ownership is an important and encouraged role at OpenCraft this will give you practice at managing a shared budget, communicating about needs, and balancing current usage against future usage.

 Log my time with detailed descriptions about the work performed.
 For example: